 Filled water bottle

-Boats DCSS has a fleet of Optimists and Lasers with full, radial and 4.7 rig options.
-New and smaller (under 90 lb) sailors usually sail Optimists.
-Heavier, older, or more experienced sailors usually sail Lasers with the appropriate size rig and sail.
+Boats DCSS has a fleet of Optimist Prams, RS Teras and Lasers.
+The Lasers have full, radial and 4.7 rig options.
+New and smaller (under 90 lb) sailors usually sail Optimists or Teras.
+Heavier, older, or more experienced sailors usually sail Teras or Lasers with the appropriate size rig and sail.
 Wind conditions may also dictate which boat is most appropriate for each sailor, and the type of boat may vary during a given week.
-Sailors are welcome and encouraged to bring their own Optimist or Laser and parents receive a discount of $50 per week for providing their own boat.
+Sailors are welcome and encouraged to bring their own Optimist, Tera or Laser, and parents receive a discount of $50 per week for providing their own boat.